Enbrel

 Enbrel (etanercept) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-- Risk factors: Current or recently acquired neurologic condition
+- Risk factors: History of a neurologic condition

 Heart failure

-People taking Enbrel (etanercept) have had new or worsening cases of heart failure.
-Let your provider know if you currently have heart failure.
-They will weigh the benefits and risks to determine if Enbrel (etanercept) is right for you.
+In rare cases, people taking Enbrel (etanercept) have developed new or worsening heart failure.
+Tell your prescriber if you currently have heart failure.
+They can weigh the benefits and risks to help decide if Enbrel (etanercept) is right for you.
+If you take the medication, they'll help to monitor you closely.

 Enbrel (etanercept) dosage